dCache/dcache-view-admin/CONTRIBUTING.md

 # Guide for Contributors

-dCache View is built with openness in mind, and the dCache team encourage anyone in the community to contribute.
+dCache View Admin is built with openness in mind, and the dCache team encourage anyone in the community to contribute.
 Here are the ways you can contribute:

 1. [Request a feature](#Request-a-feature)